damogranlabs/classy_blocks/README.md

 shape = cb.ExtrudedShape(disk_in_square, length)
 ```

+### Sketch Smoothing and Optimization

+Points that define a custom sketch can only be placed approximately.
+Their positions can then be defined by Laplacian smoothing or optimization to obtain best face quality.

-> See `examples/operations` for an example of each operation.
+> See `examples/shape/custom` for an example with a custom sketch.

 ## Stacks
 A collection of similar Shapes; a Stack is created by starting with a Sketch, then transforming it a number of times, obtaining Shapes, stacked on top of each other.